suzyahyah/suzyahyah.github.io/about.md

 permalink: /about/
 ---

 I am a CS PhD student (2018-) focusing on NLP at Johns Hopkins.
+I seem to have settled on the research topic of autoregressive LLM Machine Translation.
+I am Singaporean and served my time (government bond) at DSO National Labs from 2013-2018, first as a cognitive and social psychologist, and then as a NLP Engineer.
+I have a joint major in A.I and Psychology from the University of Edinburgh.

-This blog exists for me to learn.
-But if another human were to benefit, that would be quite fantastic!
+This blog exists for me, but if another human were to benefit, that would be quite fantastic!

 <br>